ctranstrum/chuck/README.md

 press P and G simultaneously for B, and M and L for J.

-Additional two-finger combos are used for brackets:
+Additional two-finger combos using the middle and index finger are used for brackets:

-- { and } are S-T and N-E
+- { and } are S-T and N-E (home row on each hand)
-- ( and ) are F-P and L-U
+- ( and ) are F-P and L-U (top row on each hand)
-- \[ and \] are C-D and H-,
+- \[ and \] are C-D and H-, (bottom row on each hand)
-- < and > are T-V and N-K
+- < and > are T-V and N-K (inner column on each hand)

-The following three-finger combos are available:
+The following three-finger combos using the index, middle, and ring fingers are available:

-- Escape is W-F-P
+- Escape is W-F-P (top row left hand)
-- Tab is R-S-T
+- Tab is R-S-T (home row left hand)
-- Backspace is L-U-Y
+- Backspace is L-U-Y (top row right hand)
-- Enter is N-E-I
+- Enter is N-E-I (home row right hand)

 Left thumb key is a sticky shift.
 Press and release it once to capitalize the next letter typed.
 Press and release twice to enter